Section Image

 West Hill

 Welcome to West Hill, an unincorporated area tucked between Seattle and Renton.
-Just minutes from Lake Washington, you'll find a diverse community with locally owned restaurants, good schools and convenience to Seattle and Renton's amenities.
+Proximity to Interstate 5 is an advantage for commuters to those cities.
+Just minutes from Lake Washington, West Hill has a diverse community with locally owned restaurants, good schools and convenience to Seattle and Renton's amenities.
 "This area is the perfect mix of Seattle and Renton, known for having gorgeous views of Lake Washington and being close to a ton of international dining and great retail at The Landing Shopping Center," says Realtor Lorraine Parker with eXp Realty.

 West Hill is quickly becoming a favorite for buying starter homes, offering relative affordability compared to Seattle.
 Homes in the area range from $425,000 for a cottage up to $900,000 for a newer contemporary home.
 As prices in Seattle continue to rise, home buyers are looking to communities in the area to comfortably be able to purchase a home.